andergri/Social-Disclaimer/README.md

 ## Social-Disclaimer

-Last updated on June 8, 2023
+Last updated on June 14, 2023

+_I assume no duty and provide no guarantee of keeping these disclosures complete or up to date, but currently anticipate updating them from time to time to reflect the changes I deem sufficiently material to warrant disclosure._

 The views and opinions expressed by the author are those of the author and do not necessarily reflect the official views or positions of Phi Labs or any other entity.